Chief Information Officer Digital Leadership

 - What are the new models of digital business strategy?

-Day 2 and 3 – CIO as Innovation Catalysts
+Day 2 – CIO as Innovation Catalysts

 - How should CIOs catalyze analytics innovation?